mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_6/Exercise_00.md

 "hello"    // string literal
 ```

 > This is the premise of this exercise: “Given a string that looks like a C++ literal, determine which kind of literal it is, then convert it.”
 > All the check-the-type functions will try to answer “Does this string follow the syntax rules of a C++ literal of that type?”
+> When **casting** to a different data type, you are simply telling the compiler to **change the set of rules it uses to read that variable**.
+The information in it doesn't change, it just need to be interpreted differently.

 Example:
 ```c++